UT Rio Grande Valley Vaqueros men's basketball: Sam Williams era (1959–1973)

 The following year, the Broncs finished with a 28–6 record, the most victories the team ever had in a season.
 Once again, the Broncs prevailed in the NAIA District Playoffs, beating McMurray 86–81 to advance to the Tournament again.
 The Broncs went to the NAIA National Championship once again, but they lost to Rockhurst.
 Despite the loss, Lucious Jackson was awarded the Chuck Taylor Most Valuable Player Award once again, for his 67 rebounds in 5 games (for a 13.4 rebounds per game average) and his 124 total points for a 24.8 game average.
 In his three tournaments, he scored a total of 301 points and 180 rebounds.
 In 1965, the Broncs finished 19–7, but they failed to advance past the NAIA District Playoffs in three games, including the final game by one point in Edinburg.
 The following year, they finished 15–12, but lost in the NAIA District Playoffs again, this time to Midwestern State, 81–77 and 84–75.
 A 15–9 season the following year failed to yield another shot at the District Playoffs.

-In 1968, the Broncs (which had become Pan American University in 1965) qualified for the 1968 NCAA College Division men's basketball tournament with a 21–6 record culminated by a 19–3 end to a season that had zero losses at home.
+In 1968, the Broncs (which had become Pan American University in 1965) qualified for the 1968 NCAA College Division basketball tournament with a 21–6 record culminated by a 19–3 end to a season that had zero losses at home.
 They were placed in the Southwestern Region.
 They beat Jackson State 96–73 to reach the regional final and potentially be one of the last 16 teams in the national finals.
 However, they lost to Trinity in overtime, 87–83.
 This was their last Tournament appearance of any kind until 1981.
 Since 1962, the Broncs had dual membership with the NAIA and NCAA Division II, but they transitioned into Division I before the 1968–69 season.
 That year, the team fell to 9–16.
 The following year resulted in one less win, but the 1970–71 season bounced back to a 13–13 record; this was the team's first .500 record in Division I play.
 The team finished 17–7 the following year, but did not qualify for any postseason.
 The team fell to rock bottom in 1972–73, winning only 4 games in their worst season since 1956.
 This was the final season for Williams.
 During his 15-year tenure, Williams had led the team to 11 winning seasons, with four 20-win seasons.
 His 244 victories is still the most in program history.
 Decades later, the university rededicated the center court of the fieldhouse in honor of Williams.